4d/docs/website/translated_docs/es/ORDA/ordaClasses.md

 ORDA allows you to create high-level class functions above the data model.
 This allows you to write business-oriented code and "publish" it just like an API.
 Datastore, dataclasses, entity selections, and entities are all available as class objects that can contain functions.

 For example, you could create a `getNextWithHigherSalary()` function in the `EmployeeEntity` class to return employees with a salary higher than the selected one.
-It would be as simple as calling:
+Sería tan sencillo como llamar:

 ```4d
 $nextHigh:=ds.Employee(1).getNextWithHigherSalary()